Banks of Hong Kong

 The Banks of Hong Kong method uses the standard format for callbacks to deliver payout results.
 For more information, see Callbacks.

-The following is the example of a callback with an information about successful 100.00 HKD payout made for the customer3 customer in the 789 project.
+The following is the example of a callback with information about a 100.00 HKD payout made for the customer3 customer in the 789 project.

 {